hm-lang/core/proposals/README.md

 # functions

-Functions are named using `lowerCamelCase` identifiers.
-The syntax to declare a function is `lowerCamelCaseName(FunctionArguments...): returnType`, but if you are also defining the function the `returnType` is optional (but generally recommended for multiline definitions).
+Functions are named using `function_case` identifiers.
+The syntax to declare a function is `function_case_name(FunctionArguments...): returnType`, but if you are also defining the function the `returnType` is optional (but generally recommended for multiline definitions).
 Defining the function can occur inline with `:` or over multiple lines using an indented block.